 7. Give them a fine reputation

 We often criticize people, and it’s not even constructive criticism.
 For example, an employee or a coworker, that poor job at something instead of saying, that’s so bad, I’m fine with me.
 Why did you even think of this?
-Maybe you can tell them, but we can make it better this way.
+Maybe you can tell them, but we can improve it this way.
 It’s not about instilling false confidence in them.
 But you notice that most often than not.

 - If you tell them they can do it, they will try to prove to you instead of feeling bad about themselves because you were too harsh or your criticisms are too harsh.